JakeAnto/JakeAnto.github.io/docs/blog/posts/nextdns.md

 #### :fontawesome-solid-toggle-off: Allow Affiliate & Tracking Links

 I like to keep this disabled because I seldom use affiliate links.
-Enable this if you encounter difficulties opening links from emails.
+You can enable it if you have trouble opening links from emails or if you want to use affiliate links.

-### Parental Control
+### :material-human-male-female-child: Parental Control

-This section may be particularly useful for parents.
-I'm not a parent, so I'm not sure.
+Fun fact, you don't have to be a parent to use these feature:

+#### Websites, Apps & Games

+Block access to specific websites, apps, and games here.
+Don't want to waste time on [Mastodon](https://joinmastodon.org/)?
+Block it here.

+#### Categories

+Add the categories of websites you want to block here.

+#### Recreation Time

+This feature allows you to set a time period during which access to specific websites, apps, and games you've selected will be allowed.

+#### SafeSearch

+Enabling this will force search engines to filter out explicit content from the search results.
+If the search engine does not support safe search, access to the search engine will be blocked.

+#### YouTube Restricted Mode

+Enabling this will force YouTube to use restricted mode.
+Restricted mode hides videos that may contain inappropriate content.
+This also hides the video comments.

 #### :fontawesome-solid-toggle-off: Block Bypass Methods

-I recommend leaving this off as enabling this could break some websites.
-Your tech-savvy kids will find a way to bypass this anyway.
+I recommend leaving this off as enabling this could break some websites and block access to Tor, VPNs, proxies, etc. Your tech-savvy kids will find a way to bypass this anyway.

-### Denylist
+### :material-minus-box: Denylist

 Adding a domain to the denylist will result in NextDNS blocking that domain and all of its subdomains.

-### Allowlist
+### :material-plus-box: Allowlist

 Any domain on the allowlist will not get blocked by NextDNS regardless of the blocklists you have enabled.
 You may want to add critical domains on this list, like government websites, your bank's website, etc. just to be safe.

 If you encounter a false-positive, add the domain to the allowlist to unblock it.
 You may want to clear the local DNS cache of your device for it to take effect.

-### Settings
+### :material-cog: Settings

 #### Logs